satwikbhasin/The-TODO-App/README.md

-# roulettech-assignment

-Since the assignment allowed me to build anything, I decided to create this todo list management app.

 # TODO Application

 Welcome to TODO Application.
 This project is a full-stack application, featuring a React-based frontend and a Django backend, providing a seamless and interactive user experience for managing todos.